saranyas72/volvo-automation-test/README.md

 # volvo-automation-test

-This repo contains a framework where you can write e2e and visual regression tests using webdriver IO.
+This repo contains a framework where you can write functional and visual regression tests using webdriver IO.

-## Setup Instructions

 ### Pre requisites

 1. node (>v12.x)